Spring, TX Solar Panels

 Spring Electricity Prices

-Understanding Spring’s electricity costs helps homeowners make informed decisions about their energy future and potential savings.
+Understanding electricity costs in Spring helps you make informed decisions about your home’s energy future and long-term budget planning.

-Texas electricity rates have steadily climbed from 12.1 cents per kWh in 2021 to 14.9 cents in 2024, representing a 23% increase for Spring residents.
+Texas electricity rates have climbed from 12.1 cents per kilowatt-hour in 2021 to 14.9 cents in 2024—a 23% increase in just three years that directly impacts your monthly utility bills.

 Price of Energy: Texas vs National Average